gnafit/gna/doc/source/tutorial/simple_transformations.rst

 with a single output `hist`.

 The main difference is that ``DataType`` of the histogram now has histogram edges defined.
-On the line 19 `datatype.edges` C++ vector is accessed and converted to to the python list.
+On the line 19 `datatype.edges` C++ vector is accessed and converted to the python list.

 The code produces the following output: